gsu-library/library-instruction-recorder/README.txt

 == Changelog ==

 = 0.3.0 =
+Week of 6/2/2014, MB

+* Added flags table to replace bool values in posts table, altered posts table to remove bool values, and updated code to be compatible with these changes.
+* Key references added to database tables.

 Week of 5/26/2014, MB

 * Fixed a permission error with non-admins adding a class (check in wrong place).